CommonRoad/commonroad-autoware-interface/README.md

 ## Installation of Autoware
 See [Documentation](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/installation.html).
 The recommended method for installation is through the use of [ADE](https://ade-cli.readthedocs.io/en/latest/), a Docker-based tool to ensure that all developers in a project have a common, consistent development environment.
+An exemplar installation guidance in the lab PC can be found [here](https://gitlab.lrz.de/cps/dfg-car/-/wikis/Installation-of-Autoware.Auto-in-the-lab-PC),

 ## How to start